Best way to handle multiple Messages (EDI or Standards-based) in Microservices

 D Kuruppath

-Passioniate Deep Tech bunch — focussing on Infra, DevOps, Microservices, Cloud and Integration.
+Passioniate Deep Tech bunch — focussing on BIAN, MOSIP, Infra, DevOps, Microservices, Cloud and Integration.
 Connect with us for our services.